 Trojan athletic director (then called graduate manager) Gwynn Wilson served as associate manager of the 1932 Olympic Games in Los Angeles.

 John Argue JD ’56, founding chairman of the Los Angeles Olympic Organizing Committee, is widely regarded as the person responsible for bringing the 1984 Olympic Games to Los Angeles.
 (Incidentally, John Argue’s father, Clifford Argue ’24, LLB ’29, was a Trojan Olympian, competing in pentathlon during the 1924 Paris Games.)

 The University Park Campus was the site of the swimming and diving events during the 1984 Summer Olympics in Los Angeles — and also served as host to the largest of the city’s three Olympic Villages.
-USC’s Cromwell Track and Field Stadium (today’s Cromwell Field and Katherine B. Loker Track Stadium) also was used as a training and warm-up facility.
+USC’s Cromwell Track and Field Stadium (today’s Allyson Felix Field and Katherine B. Loker Track Stadium) also was used as a training and warm-up facility.

 Before officiating at the opening ceremonies for the 1984 Summer Olympics in Los Angeles, then U.S. President Ronald Reagan took up office in the suite of university administrator Anthony Lazzaro ’49, USC’s chief liaison officer with the Los Angeles Olympics Organizing Committee.

 Acclaimed producer David Wolper MFA ’49, producer of the groundbreaking 1977 miniseries Roots, directed the opening and closing ceremonies for the Los Angeles Summer Olympics in 1984.